brunoziie/cordova-splash/README.md

     $ cordova-splash --config=config.xml --splash=splash.png

+You can specify a platform:

+    $ cordova-splash --platform=android --splash=splash.png

 If you run a old version of Cordova for iOS and you need your files in `/Resources/icons/`, use this option:

     $ cordova-splash --xcode-old